Patrick-Gourdet/TaxDemo/README.md

 ##### Summary

-Main calculation method for all tax calculations
+Primary calculation method for all tax calculations

 <a name='M-Auth-ApiDataAccess-CalcRates-#ctor-Auth-DataAccess-DataContextApi-'></a>
 ### #ctor(contex) `constructor`

 ##### Summary

-Concrete implemnetation of the interface which also uses the Api access for authorization
+Concrete implementation of the interface, which also uses the API access for authorization

 ##### Parameters